RISCfuture/giffy/README.md

 ### /giffy

 Uses the {Google} helper class to perform a Google image search.

-### /gotti and /ohsq

-Uses the {Tweet} model to load a random quote from the respective Twitter account.

-Tweets are loaded using the {TwitterIntegration} helper by a scheduled cron job and cached locally as Tweet records.
-Twitter API integration is done via the `@riscfuture` user, which `@ohsq` has granted permissions to (for now).
+See {GiffyController}.

 ### /latex

 Uses The `pdflatex` binary to render a LaTeX math snippet to a PDF file, and then ImageMagick to convert it to an image, and then AWS S3 to upload the image.
+See {LatexController}.

 ### /glare

 Prepends glare-eyes to a message.

-### /spagott

-Displays the Spagott image.
+See {OtherController}.

 API Integration
 ---------------